ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_base_2.10.rst

 	Links on this page may not point to the most recent versions of modules.
 We will update them when we can.

 * Version 2.10.0 of ansible-base changed the default mode of file-based tasks to ``0o600`` when the user did not specify a ``mode`` parameter on file-based tasks.
 This was in response to a CVE report which we have reconsidered and no longer consider a flaw in ansible-base.
 As a result, the ``mode`` change has been reverted in 2.10.1, and ``mode`` will now default to ``0o666`` as in previous versions of Ansible and previous RCs of ansible-base.
+* Affected modules included known_hosts, service, authorized_key, interfaces_file, pam_limits, pamd, redhat_subscription, selinux, and sysctrl.
+If you are using ansible-base 2.10.0 and seeing new failures in these modules, upgrade to 2.10.1.
-* Users who deem it necessary to work around the concern put forward by CVE-2020-1736 are encouraged to specify a ``mode`` parameter in their file-based tasks which accept it.
+* To avoid the issue raised in CVE-2020-1736, specify a ``mode`` parameter in all file-based tasks that accept it.

 Noteworthy module changes